Kif11/cc-gallery/README.md

 WantedBy=multi-user.target
 ```

-Note that the environmental variables in the example above are set for S3 media hosting.
-Here is a set of variables you need to configure when hosting images from local drive:
+> The environment variables above are configured for S3 media hosting.

+For **local media hosting**, use the following environment variables instead:

 ```sh
 CCG_WEB_ROOT="/assets/media"